1. About senna

 - The most common side effects are stomach cramps and diarrhoea.
 These are usually mild and short-lived.

-- Do not take senna for more than a week.
-Long term use of senna can stop your bowel working properly on its own.
+- Do not take senna for more than 1 week.
+Long-term use of senna can stop your bowel working properly on its own.

 - Pee may turn a red-brown colour while you take senna.
 This is harmless and returns to normal after treatment has finished.

-Senna is safe to take for most adults.
+Senna is safe to take for most adults aged 18 years and over.

 Senna may not be suitable for everyone.
 To make sure senna is safe for you, tell your doctor or pharmacist before starting senna if you: